 Just outside Mandal town centre, lays a 800m long sandy beach, Sjøsanden.
 Perhaps one the most famous beaches in the country, it has been voted many times as the best beach in Norway.
 Sjøsanden is located at Furulunden Nature Park, which includes several beautiful smaller beaches.
 You will always be able to find a beach that is sheltered from the weather and the wind.
 At some spots you can find public toilets, wheelchair ramp for the sea and a playground in the water.

 Lord Edward T. Salvesen from Scotland built his fine holiday home by the beach, Risøbank, in Furulunden.
 The building was completed in 1901, and was designed by the Scottish architect Sir Lorimer.
 It was taken over by the Norwegian government and the local authorities in 1971, and it's now part in the Furulunden Nature Park.
 During the summer the main building houses a café and art exhibitions.

-The Lindesnes region is an paradise for fishermen looking for their catch.
-Through the region runs the river "Mandalselva" which is considered one of Norway's best salmon rivers and historically, salmon was one of the most important export for this region in the eighteenth and nineteenth centuries.
-Today the annual catch is between 6 and 12 tonnes of salmon and trout.
-The section of the river with salmon is approximately 48 kilometres long.
+The Lindesnes region is a fishermen's paradise!
+Through the region runs the river "Mandalselva", which is considered one of Norway's best salmon rivers.
+Historically, salmon was one of the most important exporting product for this region in the 18th and 19th centuries.
+Today the annual catch is 6-12 tonnes of salmon and trout.
+The section of the river with salmon is approximately 48 kilometers long.

-The region also have the river Audna and several lakes that is perfect for fresh water fishing, and the archipelago for seafishing.
-In this region you do not need to be a professional fisher.
+The region has also Audna river, several lakes that are perfect for fresh water fishing, and the archipelago for sea fishing.
+You do not need to be a professional fisher in this region.
 Ryan, at AnglerPilot, is our own "one of a kind" fishing guide.
-He can teach you where and how to get the best fish at sea, in rivers or lakes.
+He can teach you where and how to get the best fish at the sea, rivers or lakes.